 Torrenting on Android phones is very much a niche activity, but some video download platforms rely on torrent downloads to deliver content.
 And those platforms (like Kodi) require excellent security to keep users fully anonymized.

 If that sounds like you, avoid FlashVPN.
-The speeds are too slow for secure torrenting in any case, there’s no kill switch and complete fuzziness about the encryption being used.
+The speeds are too slow for secure torrenting in any case, there’s no kill switch, and the encryption being used is a mystery.
 Don’t even think about risking your privacy.
 There are far better options around.

 Online censorship in China and elsewhere